BOAC Flight 777: Passenger list

-Flight 777 was full and several would-be passengers were turned away, including British Squadron Leader Wally Lashbrook.
+Flight 777 was full, and several would-be passengers were turned away, including British Squadron Leader Wally Lashbrook.
 Three passengers disembarked before departure.
 Derek Partridge, the young son of a British diplomat, and his nanny Dora Rove were "bumped" to make room for Howard and Chenhalls, who had only confirmed their tickets at 5:00 the night before the flight and whose priority status allowed them to take precedence over other passengers.
 A Catholic priest also left the aircraft after boarding it, but his identity remains unknown.
 Anne Chichester-Constable, 7-year-old daughter of WRNS Chief Officer Gladys Octavia Snow OBE was also booked on the flight which connected her return to England from New York.
 At the last minute, her guardians in Portugal decided that she was too tired and kept her in Portugal.
+William Amherst Vanderbilt Cecil and his brother George Henry Vanderbilt Cecil, (the sons of Cornelia Stuyvesant Vanderbilt and John Francis Amherst Cecil of the Biltmore Estate) also were passengers booked on the plane.
+They were fleeing continental Europe, where they had been attending school in Switzerland, due to the worsening of WWII.
+However, they were bumped off the passenger list to make room last minute for Leslie Howard.
+They later returned to the United States and ran their ancestral home, the Biltmore Estate and Dairy in Asheville, North Carolina.

 After the war, actor Raymond Burr said that he had been married to Scottish actress Annette Sutherland when she was killed on Flight 777.
 He said he travelled to Spain and Portugal to get information on the disaster but never learned anything about it.
 According to Burr's biographer Ona L. Hill, "no one by the name of Annette Sutherland Burr was listed as a passenger" on Flight 777.